 How do you get to Kala Festival?

 Okay, so our first night at the festival was awesome.
-You know how it is, sunset, house music, beachy vibes, Aperol Spritz flowing and a desire to be nowhere else but where your sandy feet are placed.
+You know how it is, sunset, house music, beach vibes, Aperol Spritz flowing and a desire to be nowhere else but where your sandy feet are placed.

-It blew my mind.
 Let me set the scene…

 I really loved that Kala worked with a maximum capacity for this experience.
 Whilst they could have hosted thousands here, they kept the numbers small, the dancing area spacious and the feeling of really discovering this Albanian paradise four yourself at the forefront of the day.

 I hope they don’t sell out in the coming years and ruin what made this festival so special.
-We will see.

-Calling it a day just before midnight we jumped in a 10 minute taxi back to our beach huts and crashed the moment our heads hit the pillow.
+Calling it a day just before midnight, we jumped in a 10 minute taxi back to our beach huts and crashed the moment our heads hit the pillow.

 Have you been to Albania?

 What were your favourite spots?
-I’d love to know!?
+I’d love to know!

-I can’t do this without you <3
+I can’t do this without you.

-Pin this for later…
+Pin and save this blog post for later…